Welcome to Trinity CE Primary School

 DfE expected progress is measured by the average progress made nationally by pupils with similar starting points at KS1, expressed as 0; a minus score is less than expected progress, a plus score is better than expected progress.

-Maths average progress score: +4.5 (Significantly above national average)
+Maths average progress score: +6.4 (Sig Above national average)

-For information about what the progress score means and how this is calculated, please see the short guide below.
+For information about accountability measures, what the progress score means and how this is calculated, please see the short guide below:

 File Type: pdf